sjdayday/simulated-motion/README.md

 # simulated-motion
 matlab model of simulated motion in rats

-The matlab code is dependent on the Petrinet software from the PIPECore repository: https://github.com/sarahtattersall/PIPECore.git Install, using maven.
-Instructions: https://github.com/sarahtattersall/PIPECore/tree/hierarchical-nets
+The matlab code is dependent on the Java Petrinet software from the PIPECore repository:

+https://github.com/sarahtattersall/PIPECore.git

+Install, using maven.
+Instructions:

+https://github.com/sarahtattersall/PIPECore/tree/hierarchical-nets

 Once PIPECore is installed, run its tests; they should run without errors.